Aquafina-water-bottle/jp-mining-note/wiki/Setup.md

     }

 </details>

+To explain the changes:
+- `generate_on_note_add` ensures that the pitch accent is added upon initial note creation.
+- The change to `fields` changes the field names to match this note type.
+- Similarily, the `note_types` changes makes the add-on work with this specific note type.

 <br>

 #### AJT Pitch Accent
 [(Link)](https://ankiweb.net/shared/info/1225470483)
 Automatically adds pitch accent info given the word.

+**Note**: <br>
-Note: Although I have two fields for Yomichan to import the pitch accent, I primarily use the pitch accent info generated from this plugin because I personally find it easier to edit.
+Although I have a field for Yomichan to import the pitch accent graph (`PAGraphs`), I primarily use the pitch accent info generated from this plugin because I personally find it easier to edit.
-More about editing pitch accent in usage (TODO).
+You can read more about editing pitch accent in the [usage page](setup#modifying-pitch-accent).

+**Config Changes**: <br>
 The important things to change in the config are `generate_on_note_add`, `destination_fields`, `source_fields` `note_types`, and `styles`.